 We are an approved vaccine provider.
 At this time, we are following the state’s guidelines and vaccinating eligible patients and community members as we have stock available.
-Due to limited supply, we cannot guarantee vaccinations for everyone.
 If you are interested in getting vaccinated, please call our clinic.
-To learn more about whether you are eligible, please watch the DHS COVID-19 vaccine eligibility page.
+To learn more about the vaccine and where to get one visit: https://www.dhs.wisconsin.gov/covid-19/vaccine-get.htm.

 In the meantime, please use this page as a resource to learn more about the vaccine.